Interval annotations

 annot

-, although we suggest you use.annot
+although we suggest you use .annot

-format as the most flexible default
+format as the most practical

 Parameters